lamiaabass1999/sip/README.md

-# Lamia's Portfolio
+# Lamia's Triangle Tracker
 #### Second Independent Project, 2/12/2018
-#### By **{Lamia Abass}**
+#### By **Lamia Abass**
 ## Description
-{This URL is about triangles and their properties.
-Using JavaScript, you will be able to input the lengths of three sides of the triangle and the prompt will be able to identify the type of triangle.}
+This URL is about triangles and their properties.
+Using JavaScript, you will be able to input the lengths of three sides of the triangle and the prompt will be able to identify the type of triangle.
 ## Setup/Installation Requirements
 * Terminal application is a command-line interface and is used to support a set of commands  is a command-line Interface.
 * Git-hub is a version control system used for tracking changes in computer files and coordinating work on those files among multiple people.